-This does not necessarily mean you will have to stop driving.
+This does not necessarily mean you’ll have to stop driving.
 Your GP or Parkinson’s nurse can advise on whether you need to contact the DVLA/DVA.

 What can I do at work?

 If you’re still working, you may find it useful to adapt your working environment.

-Simple but effective
+Simple but effective changes include:

-distractions when doing complex tasks.
+- reducing distractions when doing complex tasks

-Your employer has a legal duty to support you with
+Your employer has a legal duty to support you with your disability.